-7.5.2 Use of data for NRAs
+7.5.2 Use of data for National Road Administrations

 In addition to the noise mapping according to the END, the extensive data existing for this purpose can also provide a basis for further assessment.
-This assessment can include both possible noise mitigation measures following the results of noise mapping/noise action planning and feasibility studies and so on.
-Even for the early stages of noise assessment, the data from END noise mapping can provide enough detail with little effort to perform first analyses on noise impacts.
+This assessment can include both possible noise mitigation measures following the results of noise mapping/noise action planning and feasibility studies, etc. Even for the early stages of noise assessment, the data from END noise mapping can provide enough detail to perform first analyses on noise impacts.

 The data resulting from noise mapping and noise action planning, such as façade levels or hotspot analyses, can also be used for considerations of the NRAs.
-This could represent additional criteria on where and when to implement noise-reducing road surfaces and so on.
+This could represent additional criteria on where and when to implement noise-reducing road surfaces, etc.